-- What openings will you be filling on a regular basis?
+- Which openings will you be filling on a regular basis?

-- What tests will you need to assess the candidates for those openings?
+- Which tests will you need to assess the candidates for those openings?

-- What anti-cheating measures are important to you?
+- Which anti-cheating measures are important to you?

-- Does your testing solution need to integrate with a certain ATS?
+- Does your testing solution need to integrate with a specific ATS?

 - Do you have existing tests you'd like to be able to use within the platform?
 If so, it's important to find a solution that offers custom tests.